minutebase/ember-inline-svg/README.md

 ### SVG Paths

-By default the addon expects to find your SVG images at `/public/images/`, but you can change this by setting the `svg.paths` option in your application's Brocfile.js
+By default the addon expects to find your SVG images at `/public/`, but you can change this by setting the `svg.paths` option in your application's Brocfile.js like so:

 ```javascript
 var app = new EmberApp({